 Does it help us educate our clients so that they fully understand and are well-informed to take ownership of their own health? (e.g. X-rays and digital photography that allows us to present the information clearly to our patients)

-OPTIMAL TREATMENT OPTIONS
+EVIDENCE BASED TREATMENT OPTIONS

 GREATER EFFICIENCY FOR FASTER TURNAROUND